 Back of house drug checking

-What is ‘back of house’ drug checking?
+What is ‘back of house’ drug checking in Ireland?

 How samples are accessed through a 'back of house' approach can include: